alexantaki16/diabetes_pima/README.md

 Welcome to my Pima Native American Project from Kaggle!

 If you wish to see the code switch to the master branch and go into the code folder.
-The file called pima-native-american-final.ipynb is the one that is the finished product.
+The file called pima_native_american_final.ipynb is the one that is the finished product.
 If you wish to see my thought process then feel free to navigate through the other notebooks.

 This is the notebook that will serve as the analysis and model building of the Pima Native Americans datasets from Kaggle.